MicrosoftDocs/Viva/Viva/goals/roles-permissions-in-viva-goals.md

 ### Adding users as an Observer

 You can set a default account type for new users from **Admin Dashboard > Setting**.

+:::image type="content" source="../media/goals/setting-account-type-to-observer.png" alt-text="Setting Account Type for a new user to Observer":::

 If the value is set to **Observer**, users will take up account type as **Observer** when added through file upload/slack or when they join without invitations (if allowed).

-The process of adding a user as an Observer is shown in the following image:

-:::image type="content" source="../media/goals/setting-account-type-to-observer.png" alt-text="Setting Account Type for a new user to Observer":::

-The users can choose to send invitations to people with Observer privileges.
+Users will have the option to choose between Observer and Regular privileges when inviting.

 :::image type="content" source="../media/goals/inviting-people-to-assign-observer-privileges.gif" alt-text="Inviting people to assign privileges of an Observer":::